 In the "bedroom" (the first photo) note the absence of a bed.

 This pair of photos shows on the right the vent on the lower surface of the Futuro for the heating and a/c system and on the left can be seen the control handle to open and close the vent.
 Heat or cool air was actually passed through conduits under the floor of the Futuro and entered the unit through vents at the rear of the chair/bed units.

 The winding, pulley mechanism for raising and lowering the steps was rather rudimentary.

-In addition a video below was made during the shoot; it provides an interesting insight into the shoot itself and also features some cool footage of the Futuro.
-You can check out a hi-res version of the video on Vimeo here.
+In addition the video below was made during the shoot; it provides an interesting insight into the shoot itself and also features some cool footage of the Futuro.
+The original of the video can be found on Vimeo here

 © Marko Saari | From The Photo Set Futuro